 With the help of volunteers, we manage 20 acres of land within the wider Tortworth Arboretum, a historically important tree collection in South Gloucestershire.
 The land is owned and leased to us by woodlands.co.uk.

 There are many ways to get involved and support the project.
 Attend an open day or event, volunteer, make a donation of tools, and spread the word.
 Visit our Community pages to find out more.

 What do we do?

 With the support of volunteers, we are restoring the arboretum for community use, making it a resource available for volunteer and community groups to learn about and enjoy nature.

-We put on events and workshops, and invite community organisations to use the arboretum for their own events and activities too.
+We put on events and workshops and invite community organisations to use the arboretum for their own events and activities too.
 We work with our partners to deliver projects that improve people’s lives through connecting to nature.
-Why not check out our Outdoor Dads group for some quality woodland time with your kids, or join our Wild Camp for some old style wild camping?

-The arboretum’s collection of over 300 rare and champion trees was first designed and planted in the 19th Century and hosts an amazing and unusual ecosystem including wild flowers, deer, bats, butterflies and dragonflies, and many bird types.
+The arboretum’s collection of over 600 trees, including many rare and champion specimens was first designed and planted in the 19th Century and hosts an amazing and unusual ecosystem including wildflowers, deer, bats, butterflies and dragonflies, and many bird types.

-It has suffered from serious neglect in recent decades, but the new owners, woodlands.co.uk, have offered us unique opportunity to restore and open it for education, wellbeing and enjoyment.
+It has suffered from serious neglect in recent decades, but the owners, woodlands.co.uk, have offered us a unique opportunity to restore and open it for conservation, education, and wellbeing.